vitale232/OpenStreetMapHighways/README.md

 Conda should proceed to install the required packages.
 You can find more information regarding conda environments here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

+## OSM Tools Setup

+### OSM Tools Install Note

+You will find the OSM Convert and OSM Filter binaries predownloaded for windows 64-bit in the `./bin` directory.
+If you leave them in place (an you're using 64-bit Windows!!) and do not move the `download_and_extract_osm.py` script from the root directory, the binaries should be discovered by the script without additional work.

+### OSM Convert
+This script relies on two open source tools distributed by OSM contributors.
+The tools are OSM Convert and OSM Filter.
+There are binary files that can be downloaded from the web for 64 bit windows, which are the easiest way to get things running.
+OSM Convert is a utility that can convert OpenStreetMap data to and from various file formats.
+The data is downloaded in Protocol Buffer Format, which is a compressed version of the OSM XML file.
+The download_and_extract_osm.py script will use this utility to convert the download from .pbf to the .o5m format.
+This step is required for OSM Filter to execute.
+OSM Filter is optimized for the o5m format.

+To install OSM Convert, go to this link: https://wiki.openstreetmap.org/wiki/Osmconvert (or use the version included in the `./bin` directory of this repository).

+Once you have downloaded the file, update the `download_and_extract_osm.py` file to point to the `osmconvert.exe` binary.
+Python will then manage the execution of the tool.

+### OSM Filter

+OSM Filter is a utility that can be used to extract data of interest from the full OSM file.
+OSM data includes every single thing that's visible on the map, from the traffic lights to the building polygons.
+Using OSM Filter, we can read the data from
+NYS and find the data that is tagged with transportation related key/value pairs.
+See the ABOUT THIS PROJECT section of the README for more information on what data are excluded by this script.

+To install OSM Filter, go to this link: https://wiki.openstreetmap.org/wiki/Osmfilter (or use the version included in the `./bin` directory of this repository).

+Once you have downloaded the file, update the `download_and_extract_osm.py` file to point to the `osmfilter.exe` binary.
+Python will then manage the execution of the tool.

+## Scheduling Script Execution

+This directory contains a Windows batch file, which can be used in the Windows Task Scheduler to schedule reoccuring updates of the OpenStreetMap data.
+The file is called `download_and_extract_osm_schedule.bat` The .bat file simply activates the conda environment, runs the python script, and deactivates the conda env.

+Once you have replicated the conda environment, you'll need to update the `download_and_extract_osm_schedule.bat` script to point to the correct conda environment.
+If you navigate to the folder where you installed conda, you'll find a folder called `condabin` which includes a file called `activate.bat`.
+Replace any call to `conda` you may find in the batch file with the full filepath to the activate script.
+If you use the full path, you can get around adding conda to your system path variable.
+It's best to leave Python 3 off of the conda path at this time, since we are still using ArcGIS Desktop which relies on the deprecated Python 2.
+YMMV.

+Once you have installed Conda and updated the path in the batch file, ensure you change line 2 of `downlaod_and_extract_osm_scheduled.bat` to match the location of the `download_and_extract_osm.py` on the system you'll be using to run the script.

+To actually schedule the job, simply go to the Windoze task Scheuduler and "Add a Task".
+You can set the frequency to whatever you desire.
+Make sure the "Action" is to execute the `download_and_extract_osm_schedule.bat` script.

+NOTE: I'd highly recommend ensuring that the script can be executed from a terminal window prior to scheduling the job.
+The Windows Task Scheduler can be a bit difficult to debug, as the terminal window will disappear quickly.
+You can set the `timeout 5` line in the `download_and_extract_osm_schedule.bat` script to a bigger number (e.g. 3600 seconds) to work around the quick-to-close problem.

 ## Known Issues and Workarounds
 ### Conda